-Forward looking information is used in the measurement of the ECL takes into account probability weighted scenarios and includes macro and micro economic variables that could influence credit losses.
-The CDF prepares a base case, downside scenario and upside scenario and applies a weighted average to each model to calculate ECL.
+Forward looking information is used in the measurement of the ECL and takes into account probability weighted scenarios including macro and micro economic variables that could influence credit losses.
+The CDF prepares a base case, downside and upside scenario and applies a weighted average to each model to calculate ECL.